In Step Tour: Planning, itinerary, and billing

-A rehearsal for the In Step Tour took place on May 3, 1989 at York Theatre in Vancouver, before the opening show at the city's Orpheum Theatre on the following night.
+A rehearsal for the In Step Tour took place on May 3, 1989, at York Theatre in Vancouver, before the opening show at the city's Orpheum Theatre on the following night.
 Lighting technician Trey Hensley explained that Vaughan decided against lengthy rehearsals: "The band played all the time and didn't need rehearsal, and he didn't believe in spending money to rehearse."
 Like many of the group's preceding tours, which began ahead of the release of a new album, the tour started a month before In Step was released, giving fans a preview of new songs from the album.
 The first leg of the tour alternated between both indoor and outdoor venues, with 15 concerts that were mostly indoor arena and theatre shows in May.
 After the release of In Step on June 13, the band performed 25 concerts throughout the United States and Canada from June to September.

 Two co-headlining legs in North America were subsequently planned—"The Fire Meets the Fury" with Jeff Beck from October to December 1989, and "Power and Passion" with Joe Cocker from June to July 1990.
-In preparation for the high-profile "The Fire Meets the Fury" leg of the tour, band management added Pennsylvania-based Lighting Designer Andy Elias to the touring staff.
-The simplistic light show was replaced with state-of-the-art technology, featuring "intelligent" Vari*Lite lighting fixtures.
+In preparation for the high-profile "The Fire Meets the Fury" leg of the tour, band management added Pennsylvania-based lighting designer Andy Elias to the touring staff.
+The simplistic light show was replaced with a more explosive design concept and state-of-the-art technology, featuring "intelligent" Vari*Lite lighting fixtures.
+Incoming lighting designer Andy Elias explained the band's new approach to visuals: "Before Stevie teamed up with Jeff, visual production was pretty low-key, basically lighting the stage with very few changes.
+The new concept tries to match Stevie's energy and stage presence."

 Rehearsals for "The Fire Meets the Fury" began at Paisley Park Studios in Minneapolis on October 23 and 24, before the official leg-opening Northrup Auditorium show on October 25.
 Both Vaughan and Beck were advertised as headliners and received equal billing for the tour.
 Vaughan's manager Alex Hodges commented: "We were very careful to have equal billing and everything done in a way that it would be hard to say anyone was taking advantage of the other."